|More pictures from the Knossos Palace|

 Result: Leontief reached a paradoxical conclusion that the US—the most capital abundant country in the world by any criterion—exported labor-intensive commodities and imported capital- intensive commodities.
 This result has come to be known as the Leontief Paradox. [para = contrary to, doxa = opinion]

-Leontief took the profession by surprise and stimulated an enormous amount of empirical and theoretical research on the subject.
+Leontief took the profession by surprise and his research stimulated an enormous amount of empirical and theoretical research on the subject.

 |How||To perform the test, Leontief used the 1947 input-output